 Cataracts develop very slowly over a course of years.
 They may not be noticeable at first.
-Many people think they just need a new prescription when in reality their blurry vision is a result of cataract development.
+Many people think they just need a new prescription, when in reality their blurry vision is a result of cataract development.

 Here at Eye Consultants of Texas, we know that dealing with cataracts can be difficult.
 But treating them doesn't have to be.
 Cataracts are only treatable through surgery, however, we strive to offer only the best and most effective cataract removal methods available.
 With us, you have options!
-Before you schedule your cataract surgery, you will meet with a doctor to determine which method of treatment best suits your needs.
+Before you schedule your cataract surgery, you'll meet with a doctor to determine which method of treatment best suits your needs.

 What should you expect if you have a cataract consultation at Eye Consultants of Texas?
 Click here to find out.

 The Light Adjustable Lens is one of several FDA-approved Premium Smart Lenses we offer that can further improve your cataract surgery results.
 These include: the RxSight® Light Adjustable Lens™, RayOne EMV, Crystalens® accommodating IOL, PanOptix® Trifocal lens, Symfony® Extended Depth of Focus lens, TRULIGN™ Crystalens® Toric, and enVista® Toric.
 Read More

 Our cataract patients see clearly just days after surgery, and years after that with far less dependency on glasses.
 It all starts with a thorough cataract evaluation.
 This is where we help you decide if you should have the surgery, discuss your surgery and lens options, and tell you everything you need to know.
 Most importantly, we make sure you're entirely comfortable long before anything is done.

 With this procedure, anesthesia is applied using a topical gel instead of an injection.
 Dr. Labor makes a tiny precise incision, then breaks up and gently removes the cataract using ultrasound.
 Because the incision is so small no stitches are required.